The Right Energy for Poker

 They can be short-term goals for the session or tournament, or long-term goals for the next year or beyond.
 Let’s say your goal for the session is to play tilt free, the reason that matters to you (beyond the obvious cost) is that you’re tired of losing control and want to prove that you can keep your head together.
 Let’s say your bigger long-term goal is to win a WSOP bracelet.Write down why a bracelet matters to you.
 Is it the money?
 The prestige?
 To be considered a top player?
 Or to prove to your family that poker is a serious game?
 Whatever yourgoal there is always a deeper reason why you want it and you can use that to boost your energy.3.
 While you’re playing, spot the early signs that your energy is dropping and in your mind, repeat your goal and the why behind it.

 Consistently producing ideal levels of energy is something that players have been focused on more and more.
-There’s a growing understanding in the community for the role that diet and exercise plays, and while they can certainly help, don’t make the mistake of ignoring how your emotions, goals and focus impacts your energy level.
+There’s a growing understanding in the community for the role that diet and exercise plays.
+Some players have gone so far as finding a poker coach to help them in the process.
+While this certainly can’t do any real harm, don’t make the mistake of ignoring how your emotions, goals and focus impacts your energy level.

 Jared Tendler, MS, LMHC is licensed therapist specializing in sport psychology and is the leading authority on the mental game in poker.
 Over his nearly 10 years coaching poker players he has worked with over 500 players hailing from over 45 countries, including many of the top players in the world.
 He is also the author of 2 best-selling books on the subject, The Mental Game of Poker 1 and Poker 2.